Thursday, 21 August 2025

 Chernabog (aka Czernobog) is originally some sort of evil god from Slavic mythology, albeit this claim is contested within the experts.
 Will Disney dare to dedicate a ride to this entity?
 Probably not, but he is part of the official Disney Villains list and receives his very own merchandising.

 It is clear that the company never intended these people to be role models, only antagonists for their protagonists to overcome.
 However, when you covet upon a star, things happen.
-Disney exploits the popularity of these characters with multiple items like Board Games, merchandise, and now their own theme park region.
+Disney exploits the popularity of these characters with multiple items like board Games, merchandise, and now their own theme park region.

 I believe this is likely an attempt to pander to the alphabet crowd.
 You see, most of the male villains are effeminate and many homos identify with them.
-Other people think it's an attempt to compete with Universal, who recently opened a new park with a (similarly Discordian) area themed to classical Halloween monsters.
+Other people think it's an attempt to compete with Universal, who recently opened a new park with a (similarly discordian) area themed to classical Halloween monsters.

-Whatever their specific intentions were, I found it quite interesting how Disney and akin companies can influence the culture with their amusement parks, and this is but one example of cringe crony capitalism, Disney "storytelling" (aka cringe), and the state of judeo-american value$.
+Whatever their specific intentions were, I found it quite interesting how Disney and akin companies can influence the culture with their amusement parks, and this is but one example of crony capitalism, Disney "storytelling" (aka cringe), and the state of judeo-american value$.

 Thursday, 24 April 2025